The velocity coherence scale: a novel probe of cosmic homogeneity and a potential standard ruler

-The structure of the paper is the following: in section \ref{Theory} we provide an introduction to PV correlation functions, to the correlation dimension as a measurement of the homogeneity scale and present our novel method.
-In section \ref{SDSS} we provide a proof of concept of the methodology applying it to measurements of the velocity correlation function from SDSS.
-Finally, section \ref{discussion} is devoted to a discussion of our results and our conclusions.
+The structure of the paper is as follows.
+In Section~\ref{Theory} we introduce peculiar velocity correlation functions, review the correlation dimension as a probe of the homogeneity scale, and {introduce the velocity coherence scale and its connection with a homogeneous distribution}.
+In Section~\ref{SDSS} we provide a proof of concept by applying the methodology to measurements of the velocity correlation function from SDSS.
+Finally, Section~\ref{discussion} presents a discussion of our results and our conclusions.